Ultimate Guide To Setting New Year’s Intentions

 how to set new year’s intentions not resolutions to achieve your goals successfully

-The process of setting New Year’s Intentions is important because it helps you get clear about the ways in which you’d like to live your life differently so that you can make decisions and take actionable steps toward your level 10 life.
+The process of setting intentions for the New Year is important because it helps you get clear about the ways in which you’d like to live your life differently so that you can make decisions and take actionable steps toward your level 10 life.

 Related post: How to Do a Life Audit & Why It’s So Powerful

-Without setting intentions, you continue to fall into old habits and patterns of behavior that leave you in the exact same place you are today, 1, 5, or 10 years from now (it’s literally your brain’s job to protect the status quo).
-That’s fine for some people, but you’re here because you’re an ambitious wo/man who wants to step into their full potential and experience the maximum level of fulfillment you can, so you’re here to grow, not to stay the same.
+Without setting intentions for the New Year, you continue to fall into old habits and patterns of behavior that leave you in the exact same place you are today, 1, 5, or 10 years from now (it’s literally your brain’s job to protect the status quo).

 How to set New Year’s Intentions

 Setting New Year’s Intentions isn’t a complicated process.
-In the next section, I’ll outline the 5 steps to setting New Year’s Intentions successfully.
+In the next section, I’ll outline the 5 steps to setting intentions for the new year successfully.

 Step 1: Define your core values